swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/workshop_needs.md

 * Tables arranged so participants can watch the instructor, use their laptop, and talk with their peers.
 Fold up desks are usually not a good choice.
 * Tables should also be arranged so helpers and instructors can easily mingle around the room.
 * The room should have a projector and screen that everyone can see, with HDMI, VGA, and Mac adapters to allow anyone to plug in their laptop.
-* Hi speed internet access that can withstand everyone using it together.
+* Hi speed  wifi internet access that can withstand everyone using it together.
 This may include securing guest access codes.
 * Power outlets for all participants.
 This may include setting up extension cords or power strips.
 * High table or podium that instructor can stand at while teaching.
 A flat podium is important; it's difficult to use a laptop on a slanted podium.
 * Refreshments.
 People learn better when they are well fed.
 It also means people don't leave to get coffee, which increases instruction time.